-Learning from our past mistakes is an effective way to prevent them happening again.
-On occasion we may make a hiring mistake and a review of the scorecards for that hire will provide valuable insights that help drive better hiring decisions.
+Learning from our past mistakes is an effective way to prevent them from happening again.
+On occasion, we may make a hiring mistake and a review of the scorecards for that hire will provide valuable insights that help drive better hiring decisions.

 Conversely, if a hire turns out to be particularly impressive you can look back at their scorecards and identify traits to look for in future candidates.

 When your hiring team gets together to discuss candidates, imagine having a common scoring system that allows you to directly compare results?
 With scorecards, you can review each other's feedback and quickly interpret the results.